Tnail1994/StoryGameApi/docs/documentation.md

 - Find an approach to storing data, such as local storage.
 - prevent unauthorised users from accessing story pages, e.g. as interceptors

-### Story #7: As a player, I want to view all games I contributed a sentence
+### Story #7: As a player, I want to see all the games in which I have contributed a sentence

+Depending on if user story #6 is implemented, then the relationship between users and added sentences to stories is already added.
+The further tasks would be to extend the `StoryController` to return this data via get method.

-### Story #8: As a player, I want to be notified, when a story is finished
+### Story #8: As a player, I would like to be notified when a story is completed

+This story creates entirely new tasks.
+Things like:
+- Give the user the ability to mark up / subscribe to any story he wants
+- Then there should be a user and auth handling like in story #6
+- Create a relationship between the user and these marked stories
+- Extend `StoryService` to return the marked stories to the user via a get method

+It is possible to create other tasks here.
+One that still needs to be mentioned is the actual notification.
+How (email, push, etc.) does the user want to be notified?
+The Observer pattern could answer this question from an architectural point of view.

+## Conclusion